holoi/netcode-transport-multipeer-connectivity-sample/Packages/com.community.netcode.transport.multipeer-connectivity/README.md

 ## How to Use The Transport

-We created a [sample project](https://github.com/holoi/UnityNetcodeMPCTransportSample) demonstrating how to properly setup the local network connection.
+We created a [sample project](https://github.com/holoi/UnityNetcodeMPCTransportSample) demonstrating how to properly setup the network connection.

 ### Transport Configurations

 Before start as either host or client, you can set the properties of the transport to adjust its behaviour to meet your needs.
+Under the default configuration, nearby host and clients will automatically connected.

 <img width="363" alt="image" src="https://user-images.githubusercontent.com/44870300/217411500-35190153-683c-46a0-be16-34be3472f341.png">